holgerkenn/AzureIotHubProxy/README.md

 # AzureIotHubProxy

+** This approach is deprecated, either use Azure IoT DPS https://docs.microsoft.com/en-us/azure/iot-dps/ or the successor project https://github.com/holgerkenn/qdrs **

 This is example code to show how to manage an Azure IoT hub from an ASP.Net website.

 More infos soon on http://blogs.msdn.com/b/holgerkenn/